-From November, GP practices in Redditch and Bromsgrove will be launching a new Healthcare Navigation Scheme which aims to offer patients the choice to see the most appropriate person, without the need to see a GP each time.
-The Healthcare Navigator role will be introduced in GP practices in the Redditch and Bromsgrove area and will consist of GP practice staff (including administration and clerical staff) being trained to provide a greater role in signposting patients when they call up their GP surgery for an appointment.
+GP practices in Redditch and Bromsgrove are following the Healthcare Navigation Scheme which aims to offer patients the choice to see the most appropriate person, without the need to see a GP each time.
+The Healthcare Navigator role was introduced in GP practices in the Redditch and Bromsgrove area and consists of GP practice staff (including administration and clerical staff) being trained to provide a greater role in signposting patients when they call up their GP surgery for an appointment.

 Healthcare Navigation staff, like all members of the team are bound by confidentiality rules;

 - Any information given by you is treated in the strictest confidence

 - The practice takes any breach of confidentiality very seriously and will deal with it accordingly